About Us Groups Events Articles Forums Training Rituals Store Joining

 So be it!

 This is a great time for a few moments of daily meditation, particularly giving thought to what your plans, expectations, and hopes for the day may be and how the kindred spirits may be included and helpful during the day.
-A daily offering is not necessary, but is always an option, particularly if you seek especial favor that day. moreover, this would be an ideal time for making a prepared or extemporaneous prayer or vow to a deity (or deities) for assistance in a particular situation.
-For example, when I had to leave my car at the shop for the day, I prayed to and made a vow to Mercurius (as one who is associated with commerce and fair business deals), Vulcanus (as one who is associated with metalwork and the forge fire), and any other deities who may have been able to assist me in keeping the cost of the repairs to a minimum.
-(It seemed to work, by the way; I had a loose spark plug, which was easily reconnected, and my mechanic didn't charge me a dime.)
+A daily offering is not necessary, but is always an option, particularly if you seek especial favor that day.
+Moreover, this would be an ideal time for making a prepared or extemporaneous prayer or vow to a deity (or deities) for assistance in a particular situation.
+For example, when I had to leave my car at th shop for the day, I prayed to and made a vow to Mercurius (as one who is associates with commerce and fair business deals) Vulcanus (as one who is associated with metalwork and the forge fire), and any other deity who may have been able to assist me in keeping the cost of the repairs to a minimum.
+(It seemed to work, by the way; I had a loose spark plug, which was easily reconneted, and my mechanic didn't charge me a dime!)

 DAILY MEAL PRAYER